What does a hospital have to do to become a trauma center?

 What if we commit to being a trauma center but find that we are unable to maintain the commitment?

 Participation is voluntary.
 A hospital can change its level of commitment or may withdraw from the system at any time by giving 30-day written notice.
 During the 30-day period the hospital may still set itself "red" for any resources that are lacking.
-So far no hospital has withdrawn from the system.

 If my hospital is "red," will we ever get a patient?